-The recent developments have had an incredible impact on me as a fulltime traveller in several ways.
-As a traveller who spends the time of the visa in a country I am depending on open borders.
+The recent developments have had an incredible impact on me as a full-time traveler in several ways.
+As a traveler who spends the time of the visa in a country I am depending on open borders.
 But mostly, now that every country calls their citizens back home due to the corona virus pandemic, I am questioning myself: where to go?
-I have no adress anymore, so apparently no place to go or to stay.
-I am also in danger of being stuck in a country due to closed borders.
+I have no address anymore, so apparently no place to go or to stay.

 Difficult situations need creativity – and solidarity